AntoineRichard/Deep-Model-Identification-Toolbox/networks/README.md

 - --model MLP\_TANH\_r\_d16
 - --model MLP\_LRELU\_d64\_r\_d128\_r\_d16

+> The model **automatically casts to the right number of output** using the --output\_dim argument provided by the user.
 > Future plans include batch normalization.

-### MLP Models
+### Complex MLP Models
-For the MLP the command line generator support 2 layers:
+For the Complex value MLP the command line generator support 2 layers:
 - Dense layer : 'd'
 - Dropout layer : 'r'

 To generate a model the user has to use the --model argument and add a string after it.
 Each word that are going to compose this string have to be separated by an underscore.
-The first word defines the model type, in our case: MLP.
+The first word defines the model type, in our case: a CPLXMLP.
 The second defines the type of activation funtion that are going to be used in the model.
 Then the user must specify the layers he wants to use in a sequential order.

-In the end you can specify a MLP model as follows:
+In the end you can specify a Complex valued MLP model as follows:

-- --model MLP\_RELU\_d32\_d32
+- --model CPLXMLP\_RELU\_d32\_d32
-- --model MLP\_TANH\_r\_d16
+- --model CPLXMLP\_TANH\_r\_d16
-- --model MLP\_LRELU\_d64\_r\_d128\_r\_d16
+- --model CPLXMLP\_LRELU\_d64\_r\_d128\_r\_d16

+> The model **automatically casts to the right number of output** using the --output\_dim argument provided by the user.
 > Future plans include batch normalization.

-### MLP Models
+### 1D CNN Models
-For the MLP the command line generator support 2 layers:
+For the MLP the command line generator support 4 layers:
+- Convolution layers: 'k' followed by a number, followed by 'c', followed by another number: k3c64 is a convolution of kernel size 3 with a depth of 64.
+- Pooling layers: 'p' followed by a number: p2 is a pooling layer with a kernel size of 2, with stride 2.
-- Dense layer : 'd'
+- Dense layers: 'd' followed by a number: d256, d48, d12
-- Dropout layer : 'r'
+                    where the number indicates the number of neurons in that layer.
+- Dropout layers: 'r', the keeprate is defined when starting the training.

 To generate a model the user has to use the --model argument and add a string after it.
 Each word that are going to compose this string have to be separated by an underscore.
-The first word defines the model type, in our case: MLP.
+The first word defines the model type, in our case: CNN.
 The second defines the type of activation funtion that are going to be used in the model.
 Then the user must specify the layers he wants to use in a sequential order.

 In the end you can specify a MLP model as follows:

-- --model MLP\_RELU\_d32\_d32
+- --model CNN\_RELU\_k3c64\_p2\_d32
-- --model MLP\_TANH\_r\_d16
+- --model CNN\_TANH\_k5c32\_p2\_k3c128\_r\_d16
-- --model MLP\_LRELU\_d64\_r\_d128\_r\_d16
+- --model CNN\_LRELU\_k5c64\_r\_d128\_r\_d16

+> Please note that when using a dense layer for the first time the output of the feature extractor is automically flatenned.
+Hence one cannot do: --model CNN\_TANH\_k3c32\_d16\_k3c32.
+Also one must specify at least one dense layer after the feature extractor.
+Hence one cannot do: --model CNN\_TANH\_k3c32.
+> The model **automatically casts to the right number of output** using the --output\_dim argument provided by the user.
-> Future plans include batch normalization.
+> Future plans include batch normalization, and Fully Convolutional support.